sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 inheritance.
 When an object inherits another object, it means that the object is one of the original objects.
 Example:

 `ObjectB extends ObjectA`.
 That means that `ObjectB` is a(n) `ObjectA`.
 Chess pieces for example.
-All pieces have a few variables or methods in common, we could create a class called `Piece` which has all the methods, a constructor and varaibles needed for a piece object.
+All pieces have a few variables or methods in common, we could create a class called `Piece` which has all the methods, a constructor and variables needed for a piece object.
-Then we could have every chess piece extends that piece so that they would have all the behaviors of a normal piece, and then, we could add on more behaviours or modify the already existing behaviours to make the piece function correctly.
+Then we could have every chess piece extends that piece so that they would have all the behaviors of a normal piece, and then, we could add on more behaviors or modify the already existing behaviors to make the piece function correctly.

 Now that we have finished the intro, lets start coding!